dipanjanmaity/Host-Behavior-Analysis-using-SQL/README.md

 - Comparison between SUPER HOST vs NORMAL HOST for Large Property Listings.

-- comparing how the aforementioned tendencies change between hosts located locally and hosts located elsewhere.
+- Comparing how the aforementioned tendencies differ between hosts who live close to their listed property and hosts who live elsewhere.

 - Obtaining meaningful insights through the use of Excel charts.